Synthetic drug: Synthetic cannabinoids

-There are seven major structural groups, which are Naphthoylindoles, Naphthylmethylindoles, Naphthoypyrroles, Naphthylmethylindenes, Phenylacetylindoles, Cyclohexylphenols and Classical cannabinoids respectively.
+There are seven major structural groups, which are naphthoylindoles, naphthylmethylindoles, naphthoypyrroles, naphthylmethylindenes, phenylacetylindoles, cyclohexylphenols and classical cannabinoids respectively.
 Compared with classical cannabinoids, synthetic cannabinoids differ structurally.
-Some common synthetic cannabinoids are available in the market such as JWH-018, which is the most well-known Naphthoylindoles and JWH-250 (Phenylacetylindoles).
-They are sold under the brand name ”Spice” as a recreational drug over the past decade.
+Some common synthetic cannabinoids are available in the market such as JWH-018, which is the most well-known naphthoylindole and JWH-250, a phenylacetylindole.
+They are sold under the brand name "Spice" as a recreational drug over the past decade.

 Phenethylamines

 Phenethylamines can be classified into ring-substituted and non-ring-substituted form.
-Ring-substituted Phenethylamines include ‘D-series’ and ‘2C-series’ while common non-ring-substituted Phenethylamines contain Benzodifurans, PMMA, etc.
+Ring-substituted Phenethylamines include 'D-series' and '2C-series' while common non-ring-substituted Phenethylamines contain Benzodifurans, PMMA, etc.